Rep. Byron Donalds for Sen. Scott - November 12th, Hour 3

 By the way, 40% of voters in California went for Donald Trump.

-You have groups of women now shaving their heads uh in a as as a sign of protest, pledging to divorce their husbands, not have sex anymore with whoever they're having sex with.
+And, you know, the finger pointing, the blame game, you have groups of women now shaving their heads as a sign of protest, pledging to divorce their husbands, not have sex anymore with whoever they're having sex with.

-Uh federal employees feeling dread, experiencing PTSD over Donald Trump's return to the to the to the White House.
+Federal employees feeling dread experiencing PTSD over Donald Trump's return to the White House.

 Trump is prompting some women to reconsider having children, according to one report today.